asjadnaqvi/DiD/docs/code/06_bacon.md

 which gives us an ATT of $$ \hat{\beta} $$ = 2.91.
 In summary this is the average treatment size after accounting for time and panel fixed effects.

-Going back to the figure, this type of relative grouping of treated and not treated, and early and late treated, is part of the new DiD papers, and Bacon decomposition tells us why we need to do this.
-What Bacon decomposition does, is that it unpacks the $$ \hat{\beta} $$ coefficient as a weighted average $$ \beta $$s estimated from three distinct 2x2 groups:
+Going back to the figure, this type of relative grouping of treated and not treated, and early and late treated, is part of the new DiD papers, just because each of these combinations plays its own role on the overall average $$ \hat{\beta} $$.
+This is exactly what Bacon decomposition tell us.
+It unpacks the $$ \hat{\beta} $$ coefficient as a weighted average $$ \hat{\beta} $$s coefficients estimated from three distinct 2x2 groups:

 1. **treated ($$ T $$)** versus **never treated ($$ U $$)**